Earn College Credit in High School

 close

-- What is the likelihood that my credits will transfer? (click to expand)
+What is the likelihood that my credits will transfer?

 close

-- Which of my dual credit courses or subjects will transfer? (click to expand)
+Which of my dual credit courses or subjects will transfer?

 Minnesota colleges and universities accept many dual credit courses.
-Check with the college to make sure that your class with transfer.
+Check the table above or with the college to make sure that your class will transfer.

 close

-Your course or exam credits may not be accepted when you enroll in college.
-There are many factors to consider: your grade in the class/score on the exam, the policies of the college you enroll in, and the major that you choose in college.
+Your course or exam credits may not be accepted depending on your grade in the class or score on the exam, the policies of the college you enroll in, and the major you choose.
 Check with the college to make sure that your credits will be accepted.

 close

-Because CTE classes tend to be specialized toward a specific career and are often highly technical, many liberal arts colleges do not accept CTE credits since they do not offer similar courses on their campuses.
-Similarly, if the student decides to not pursue a career in the area of their CTE course, the credits may not be accepted into their new major.
-It is very important to check with the college to make sure that your CTE credits will be accepted and applied to your intended major.
+Because CTE classes tend to be specialized toward a specific career and are often highly technical, many bachelor's degree programs do not accept CTE credits since they do not require similar courses to graduate.
+Similarly, if the student decides not to pursue a career in the area of their CTE course, the credits may not be accepted into their new major.
+It is important to check with the college to ensure that your CTE credits will be accepted and applied to your intended major.

 close

-- Are official transcripts necessary to transfer my credits? (click to expand)
+Are official transcripts necessary to transfer my credits?

 In most cases, official transcripts are necessary to transfer credit earned from successful participation in a dual credit course.
 Talk to your high school guidance counselor for more information.